Judi Brown Clarke: Sports career

 Born in Milwaukee, Wisconsin, Clarke (under the name Judi Brown) won the gold medal in the 400m hurdles at the 1983 Pan American Games, narrowly ahead of her team-mate Sharrieffa Barksdale.
 In 1984, she won her first US national 400m hurdles title before going on to win the silver medal in the event at the 1984 Summer Olympics in Los Angeles, finishing behind Nawal El Moutawakel.
 Under her then married name of Judi Brown King, she won three more US 400m hurdles titles from 1985 to 1987 and successfully defended her Pan American Games title in 1987, finishing ahead of Sandra Farmer.
 She was also a twelve-time Big Ten champion in track and field events during her career.
 In 1987, she was selected Sportsman of the Year by Sports Illustrated magazine for her community involvement.

 Education

 Clarke holds two degrees from Michigan State University, a Bachelor's degree in Audiology and Speech Science, and a Master's degree in Education.
 She was inducted into the Michigan State University Hall of Fame in 1986.
 She holds a Ph.D. in Public Administration and Public Policy from Western Michigan University, from which she graduated with honors.
-She also is a member of the Michigan Even Start Statewide Family Literacy Consortium.